heyx3/Manbil/README.md

 ##Documentation##

-The task of documenting the engine has only recently begun; the documentation (and a tool for generating it known as "HTMLGenerator" is available in [another Git repo](https://github.com/heyx3/ManbilDocumentation/commits?author=heyx3).
+The task of documenting the engine has only recently begun; the documentation (and a tool for generating parts of it known as "HTMLGenerator") is available in [another Git repo](https://github.com/heyx3/ManbilDocumentation/commits?author=heyx3).

 ##Licensing##